KentenRoth/100DaysOfCode/README.md

 Today I worked on my photo-site for a while.
 I finished off the navbar and the header.
 I wanted to make the navbar sticky but did not get that hooked up just yet.
 I will hopefully get that done tomorrow along with several other parts of the site.
 I do not know if I will complete the project tomorrow, but I should be able to get a lot of time into it.
 I feel good about what I did today.
 I was taking things that I learned and apply them without having to refer to other code or look things up.
 I didn't get things put together on my first try, but I was able to troubleshoot where the issues are.

 ---

+Day 13

+Today I worked on FCC and completed the ES6 section.
+I was running into some issues and getting extremely confused.
+I started the section doing well, then things starting going on in the house, and distractions starting popping up.
+Even with all the distractions, I was still able to power through the challenges and knock them out.
+I wanted to get more done on the photo site today but ended up watching a movie and getting in some family time.
+In a couple of weeks, I will have the house to myself on the weekend, and I plan on to get a ton of coding done that weekend.
+I want to get myself setup into a good spot going into that weekend.
+Not sure what the plan is for tomorrow night, but I want to get more done on FCC and my lunch tomorrow I will brainstorm or lookup some different designs for the next section of the photo site.

+---